Stepwise functional refoundation of relational concept analysis: Examples

 \subsection{Minimal RCA example}

 As another example, consider the following ABox:

 $A_{34}^0 = \{ \top_3(a), \top_3(b), \top_4(c), \top_4(d), p(a,c), p(b,d), q(c,a), q(b,d) \}$

-This can be encoded as the two empty formal contexts $K_3^0$ and $K_4^0$ of \Fig{fig:ex-2-L0} and the two relations $p$ and $q$ of \Fig{fig:ex-2-R}.
+This can be encoded as the two empty contexts $K_3^0$ and $K_4^0$ of Figure~\ref{fig:ex-2-L0} and the two relations $p$ and $q$ of Figure~\ref{fig:ex-2-R}.

-Applying FCA to the two contexts $K_3^0$ and $K_4^0$ provides the very simple lattices $L_3^0$ and $L_4^0$ of \Fig{fig:ex-2-L0}.
-From this, RCA generates new context $K_3^1$ and $K_4^1$ through scaling which provides new lattices $L_3^1$ and $L_4^1$ (\Fig{fig:ex-2-O1}).
+Applying FCA to the two contexts $K_3^0$ and $K_4^0$ provides the very simple lattices $L_3^0$ and $L_4^0$ of Figure~\ref{fig:ex-2-L0}.
+From this, RCA generates new context $K_3^1$ and $K_4^1$ through scaling which provides new lattices $L_3^1$ and $L_4^1$ (Figure~\ref{fig:ex-2-O1}).

-The lattices $L_3^1$ and $L_4^1$ of \Fig{fig:ex-2-O1} are those returned by RCA as applying scaling from them returns the same contexts $K_3^1$ and $K_4^1$.
+The lattices $L_3^1$ and $L_4^1$ of Figure~\ref{fig:ex-2-O1} are those returned by RCA as applying scaling from them returns the same contexts $K_3^1$ and $K_4^1$.

-However, there could be other acceptable solutions such as those displayed in \Fig{fig:ex-2-alt}.
-They are all valid concept lattices whose contexts can be easily shown to extend the context $K_3^0$ and $K_4^0$ of \Fig{fig:ex-2-O1}.
+However, there could be other acceptable solutions such as those displayed in Figure~\ref{fig:ex-2-alt}.
+They are all acceptable solutions for $\{K_3^0,K_4^0\}$ (Figure~\ref{fig:ex-2-O1}) as they satisfy the four conditions of Section~\ref{sec:elabexrca}.